 Jaime is proud to represent her home of Southwest Washington in the U.S. Congress.
 She's working hard to find solutions that will help restart Southwest Washington’s economy.
 Jaime is very clear about her mission: “I will do everything I can to get the folks of Southwest Washington back to work.”

-Jaime and her husband Daniel Beutler reside in Camas.
+Jaime, her husband Daniel Beutler, and daughter Abigail Beutler reside in Camas.